jeremycyr/astro-paper/src/data/blog/slow-down-the-speed-will-follow.md

 All along, require justification.
 Ask: Why this approach?
 What trade-offs did you consider?
 What breaks if your assumptions are wrong?
 The feedback loop is especially important, as much of this tooling can create output that may successfully produce the desired outcome, with significant hidden costs both to the codebase and the developer's base understanding.

-Normalize struggle.
-Model curiosity.
-Let seniors narrate their thinking—especially the paths they didn’t take.

 As leaders, we need to be the piano teachers.
 Push for structure.
 Demand fundamentals.
-And above all, create an environment with a progression of intentional learning through friction.
+And above all, create an environment with a progression of intentional learning through level-appropriate friction.

 ## Foundations First, Fluency Follows